 course, it will never be the same, and following traumatic events you must settle into your "new reality".
 But, can you continue

-over the head everyday with questions and comments about the affair?
-Have they taken responsibility for their actions, tried
+the head everyday with questions and comments about the affair?
+Have they taken responsibility for their actions, tried to

-affair, will not answer questions, behaves suspiciously and continues contact with the other man/woman, you need to
+will not answer questions, behaves suspiciously and continues contact with the other man/woman, you need to ascertain if you

-ascertain if you can indeed continue to live with this.
+can indeed continue to live with this.
 If not, then reconciliation is not a realistic relationship goal.
-Only you
+Only you can do the

 #9 Finding a healthy new self.

-healthier, stronger more aware person.
-Hopefully you will recognize that you cannot entrust another individual with total
+stronger more aware person.
+Hopefully you will recognize that you cannot entrust another individual with total responsibility for

-responsibility for your happiness.
-During this process, you should do quite a bit of soul searching in order to discover if there
+your happiness.
+During this process, you should do quite a bit of soul searching in order to discover if there was anything you

-was anything you could have done differently to strengthen the bond in your relationship.
-Becoming too needy, and overly
+could have done differently to strengthen the bond in your relationship.
+Becoming too needy, and overly dependent upon your

 * Part of healing is self evaluation.
 Although nothing excuses an affair, ask yourself: Was I the best, most loving,attentive